pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg21/README.md

 ![screenshot.png](files/museum/screenshot.png "screenshot.png")

 This was the final mini challenge of this level.
-The page loaded this JavaScript [file](files/museum/index.js) with the following note.
+The page loaded a JavaScript [file](files/museum/index.js) with the following note.

 > Whoever finds this may continue to tell our stories or may reveal the secret that is hidden behind all of them. gz opa & ccrypto

-This was the main function from the script.
+The main function from the script looked like this.

 ```javascript
 let tell_a_story = () => {